Property Tax2026-03-16

 Basic Rent Payments

-Basic rent payments include monthly tenant payments and advance rent; report $24,000 yearly base rent on Schedule E line 3 as shown in IRS Publication 527 Example 1.
+Basic rent payments include monthly tenant payments and advance rent; report $24,000 yearly base rent on UK property pages (SA105) line 3 as shown in HMRC Publication 527 Example 1.
 For instance, $2,000 per month times 12 months equals $24,000 in taxable rental income.
 Advance rent received in one year counts fully that year, even if applied later.

 Security deposits are generally nontaxable if returned to tenants.
-However, amounts kept for damages become rental income and go on Schedule E. Track these carefully to avoid audit issues on rental tax records.
+However, amounts kept for damages become rental income and go on UK property pages (SA105).
+Track these carefully to avoid audit issues on rental tax records.

 Calculate fair market rent using estimates like a $1,800 Zillow figure against $2,000 actual payments; the full $24,000 remains taxable.
-Tools like TurboTax simplify entering this on Schedule E. Always attach to Form 1040 for complete property rental tax compliance.
+Tools like TurboTax simplify entering this on UK property pages (SA105).
+Always attach to the SA100 return for complete property rental tax compliance.

 These payments form the core of passive income tax from rentals.
 Review tenant leases for clarity on what qualifies.
 Proper reporting supports deductions like mortgage interest deduction later.